Skip to main content

 How to Become a Cybersecurity Analyst

-If you want to quickly break into the cybersecurity field, attending a Cybersecurity Bootcamp like Fullstack’s could be a great fit.
-Cyber Bootcamps offer students the opportunity to learn in-demand skills in as little as 17 weeks.
+If you want to break into the cybersecurity field, attending a cybersecurity bootcamp, like those offered by Fullstack Academy, could be a great fit.
+Cyber bootcamps allow students to learn in-demand skills in weeks or months.

-Fullstack’s program offers full-time and part-time courses (depending on what works best for you)—plus dedicated career support—so this accelerated option is a cost-effective way to jump-start your career as a Cybersecurity Analyst.
+Fullstack Academy’s program offers full-time and part-time courses (depending on what works best for you)—plus dedicated career support.
+This accelerated education option is a cost-effective way to jump-start your career as a cybersecurity analyst.

-To get started, sign up for Fullstack’s intro course, Hacking 101.
-It’s a self-paced, video-based introduction to the industry that will help you learn what it’s really like to work in cybersecurity and whether it's a good path for you.
+Sign up for Fullstack Academy’s intro course, Hacking 101, to get started.
+It’s a self-paced, video-based introduction to the industry that will help you learn what it’s like to work in cybersecurity and whether it's a good path for you.

 Popular certifications include Offensive Security Certified Professional (OSCP) from Offensive Security, Security+ from CompTIA, Certified Information Systems Security Professional (CISSP) from ISC2, and Certified Ethical Hacker (CEH) from EC-Council.